Notre Dame keeps rolling, beats Alabama 78-64 in 1st round

 AP Sports Writer

+“I mean, I was just letting it fly.
+And when you have it rolling, you have it rolling.
+So picked a good night for it, I guess,” Ryan said.
+“To be able to grit it out — people were saying double overtime, long flight, legs are going to be tired.
+We were gunning and we were ready to go.”

-Ryan, a senior guard, was 10 of 13 from the field and made a career-best seven of his nine tries from beyond the arc for Notre Dame (24-10), which beat Rutgers in double overtime Wednesday night in Dayton, Ohio, to earn a trip to San Diego.
+Ryan, was 10 of 13 from the field and made a career-best seven of his nine tries from beyond the arc for Notre Dame (24-10), which beat Rutgers in double OT Wednesday night in Dayton, Ohio, to earn a trip to San Diego.

+Even though Notre Dame goes with only a seven-player rotation, Ryan said the cross-country flight and playing two games in less than 48 hours might have been a benefit.

+“We kind of rolled into California with that hunger.
+And I think the quick trip actually helped us because we were still hungry.
+It was like we just got off the court; put us back on, we’re ready,” he said.

 Blake Wesley had 18 points while Paul Atkinson Jr. added 13 points and eight rebounds.
 The Fighting Irish missed six of their first seven shots but went 28 of 47 the rest of the way.